The Magic Snowflake

-The Magic Snowflake (original French title L'Apprenti Père Noël et le flocon magique) is a 2013 animated Christmas adventure comedy film made by Gaumont Animation.
-This full-length animated feature film was co-produced with Snipple Animation and Dapaco Productions.
-This is a sequel to the 2010 animated film Santa's Apprentice.
+The Magic Snowflake (original French title L'Apprenti Père Noël et le flocon magique) is a 2013 animated Christmas adventure comedy film and a standalone sequel to the 2010 animated film Santa's Apprentice based on the television series SantApprentice created by Jan Van Rijsselberge.
+The film was made by Gaumont Animation, co-produced with Snipple Animation and DaCapo Productions.

 Plot

 The movie opens where a little boy writes a letter to Santa Claus that he wants a remote control flying bug and mails it to the North Pole.
-At the North Pole, an Inuit Eskimo boy named Tim-Tim picks up the mail to deliver it to Santa's Workshop.
+At the North Pole, an Inuk (Eskimo) boy named Tim-Tim picks up the mail to deliver it to Santa's Workshop.
 Beatrice Lovejoy, Santa's wife, picks up the mail, but she won't allow Tim-Tim to take a peek inside.
 As Santa is about to make his rounds, Mrs. Lovejoy closes the roof and reminds Santa to celebrate his retirement in Sydney, Australia.
 As Santa gives Santa's robe and hat to Nicholas, Beatrice and all the elves congratulate him on being the new Santa.
 After Santa and Mrs. Lovejoy leave, Nicholas takes over the workshop and receives a letter from the little boy who wanted a remote control flying bug.
 Tim-Tim secretly enters the workshop and Beatrice notices him and decides to show him around.
 Nicholas asks Tim-Tim why is he in the workshop and asks him to leave, but Beatrice decides to show him around the workshop.
 On board the airplane, Santa worries about Nicholas as Mrs. Lovejoy convinces to Santa to remind of himself of something.
 He pulls his blue bunny toy and holds it to his heart.

 When Nicholas woke up the next morning, the white hair appears on his face.
 He gets rid of it by shaving, but the white hair reappears.
 He attempts making a remote control flying bug, which turns out to be a fiery bee and causes it to damage the workshop a bit as the elves stopped it.
 He told Beatrice about what happened, and he saw Tim-Tim again and his voice deepens as he felt what happened and angrily tells Tim-Tim to leave, and then he left through Rufus's door.
 Beatrice saw what happened to Nicholas as she goes with Waldorf to a room to ring the emergency bell to call the Council of Retired Santas to explain what happened.
 At the Daffodil Orphanage, Santa and Mrs. Lovejoy meets with the Director of the Orphanage Mr. Ratchet and Santa asks him for a job, but Mr. Ratchet refuses the offer and asks Santa to leave.
 Santa hears something at the Orphanage fireplace, and he goes up there and lands in Santa's workshop.